7.1. Training

 The Provincial Emergency Response Plan (PERP) should be tested in an exercise on an annual basis.

-The Chief, EMO is responsible for coordinating a risk-based comprehensive provincial exercise program, consisting of:
+MEPR is responsible for coordinating a risk-based comprehensive provincial exercise program, consisting of:

-• Both doctrine and policy for developing an exercise program.
+• policy for developing an exercise program.

-• Processes for programming, planning, conducting, evaluating, and reporting on exercises, as well as a corrective action program.
+• processes for programming, planning, conducting, evaluating and reporting on exercises, as well as a corrective action program.

-• A range of exercise activities of varying degrees of complexity and interaction.
+• a range of exercise activities of varying degrees of complexity and interaction.

 7.3.
 After-action reviews